SabauEduard/invoicely/README.md

 - Worked on environment settings for backend (versions)
 - Implemented UI elements (with Clem Daria)
 - ER Diagram
+- Implemented ML model and ML diagram (with Clem Daria and Liciu Stefan)
 ### Nitoi Antonio
 - Implemented Invoice and Tag models (with Liciu Stefan)
 - Implemented CRUD operations for Invoice and Tag models (with Liciu Stefan)